lujainmns1/reviewsense/README.md

    - Modify services in `services/` for new API endpoints

 2. **Backend Changes**:
-   - FastAPI: Add new endpoints in `reviewsense_version2/main.py`
+   - Add new endpoints in `backend/main.py`
-   - Flask: Add new routes in `flask_review_analyzer/app.py`
    - Update requirements files for new dependencies

 ## 🚀 Deployment